pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-mesprotocol.md

 5. Click “Preview Conversion”
 6. The conversion rate is displayed, it is for reference only and the actual settlement rate is subject to the price movement.
 You can adjust the conversion rate here if you are placing a Limit Order.
 Click "Submit" if you confirm the details of your trade

-## Withdraw Linea Balance Only
+## Withdraw PepeSync Balance Only

 1. Same as deposit, navigate to the trading page and click on “Deposit/Withdraw Tokens”
 2. Click on the "Withdraw" button at the row of token you want to withdraw
-3. Choose a withdrawal mode - “Withdraw Linea Balance Only” allows you to withdraw assets on Linea only, or “Withdraw Cross-chain Balance” that aggregates your assets into Linea then and withdraw.
+3. Choose a withdrawal mode - “Withdraw PepeSync Balance Only” allows you to withdraw assets on PepeSync only, or “Withdraw Cross-chain Balance” that aggregates your assets into PepeSync then and withdraw.

    ![mes8](/img/quests/mesprotocol/mes8.png)